iranroman/musicinformationretrieval.com/README.md

 A majority of our instruction and laboratory work will occur inside the IPython notebook.
 You can think of the IPython notebook like the Mathematica or Matlab desktop, except it's in Python and it runs inside your web browser.

-1. In your vagrant box, go to the `stanford-mir` directory:
+1. In your vagrant box, go to the `stanford-mir` directory, and start the IPython notebook server:

-2. Run `ipython notebook`.
+    vagrant@stanford-mir:~$ cd stanford-mir
+    vagrant@stanford-mir:~/stanford-mir$ ipython notebook

-3. On your *host* machine, visit <http://localhost:8888>.
+2. On your *host* machine, visit <http://localhost:8888>.
 Congratulations, you are now running an IPython notebook, and you can get started with the workshop material.